 Aquatopia at Camelback Resort – Tannersville

 At more than 125,000 square feet, Aquatopia is one of the largest indoor water parks we’ve encountered.
 Daring older kids (and parents) can test their mettle on the aptly named Skydive Plummet, which is one of more than a dozen kinds of slides you can find at the park; others include mat slides, bowl slides, body slides, and even aqua launch capsule slides.
 For the little ones there are kiddie slides and a zero-depth entry pool at the Penguin Play Bay.
 Families can also delight in the gigantic wave pool that’s so real, you’ll feel like you’re at the beach.
 Open only to hotel guests.
-Camelback, which we've visited several times, offers year-round fun, including outdoor water park for the summer.
+Camelback, which we've visited several times, offers year-round fun, including skiing and tubing, and an outdoor water park for the summer.

 RELATED: Quick No-Fly Getaways for Burned-Out Parents in the NYC Area